By Dr. Nicole Sundene

 Vasomotor Symptoms: Studies reported that 75% of menopausal women experience vasomotor symptoms.
 The vasomotor symptoms include:

-Hot flashes are the prominent symptoms of menopause experiencing by almost 85% of menopausal women.
+Hot flashes are the prominent symptoms of menopause experienced by almost 85% of menopausal women.
 A menopausal hot flash episode often remains for at least three to four minutes.
 Moreover, different factors such as alcohol, emotional stress, and diet may aggravate hot flashes.
 Studies reported that the average age of menopausal hot flashes is around 5.2 years.

 Note that the intensity and severity of migraine changes over time.
 Studies also reported that the migraine without aura commonly occurs during menopause.
 Remember that although migraine with aura is less common in menopausal women and is highly associated with the risk of stroke.
 [3, 4]